imeMFK01/WebTool/PerceptronXfmsAPI/PerceptronXfmsAPI/App_Data/ReadMe.txt

-App_Data folder is essential for deploying PERCEPTRON.
+App_Data folder is essential for deploying PERCEPTRON-XFMS.